 Now this one:

 This is the Sunni/Shia split in the region.
-Don’t forget that the world’s largest Muslim country is Indonesia (nearly 230 Million of its 260 Million people re Muslim and 99% of them are Sunni), far from the region.
-Within the region, the Middle East, something like 90% to 95% of Irans 80+ Million people are Shia while about 90% of Egypt’s 100 Million people are Sunni.
+Don’t forget that the world’s largest Muslim country is Indonesia (nearly 230 Million of its 260 Million people are Muslim and 99% of them are Sunni), far from the region.
+Within the region, the Middle East, something like 90% to 95% of Irans 80+ Million people are Shia while about 90% of Egypt’s 100 Million people is Sunni.

 But, then there is this map: